SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

    :width: 900px
    :align: center

-Apart from the overall, annual sDA300lux/50%, the graphs to the right show the mean variation of the sDA300lux/50% distribution by time of day (top) and day of the year (bottom).
-The top figure shows that the sDA rises in the morning after 4:30am and reaches values over 50% from 10:30am to 3:30pm.
-Daylight availability varies with season, with maximum values from May to the end of July.
+Apart from the annual daylit area (sDA300lux/50%), the graphs to the right show the mean dayit area (% of space > 300lux) by time of day (top) and day of the year (bottom).
+The two figures show that the daylit area peaks in the middle of the day and the summer season, respectively.

 By default, the two figures on the right show average results for all sensors and times of day/year.
-The user can select a specific sensor, date and time of day to see the sDA distribution for any particular point in time.
+However the user can also isolate a specific specific sensor by selecting it in the viewport, or scrub through time steps to see the daylight distribution at specific dates and times.

 The user can also display other metrics such as ASE, illuminance distributions and blind position by selecting the different quantities on the top.

 .. figure:: images/daylightAvailability3.png
    :width: 900px